An Osterman Research White Paper

 A growing number of organizations are finding that the way to accomplish lower costs and better management of email is through the use of Microsoft Exchange as a hosted service, a model in which a remote third party provider manages all backend services for a flat monthly per user fee.
 The advantages of this approach for organizations that want to realize the benefits of Exchange are that uptime of the Exchange infrastructure can be very high and the cost of managing Exchange can be reduced significantly – typically more than 50% compared to on-premises management, as shown in the following table.
 Further, the use of a hosted Exchange service allows an in-house IT staff to be deployed to other projects that will provide more value to the organization as a whole, enabling organizations to realize more value from the IT staff members.

-Monthly TCO per Seat On-Premise and Hosted Microsoft Exchange
+Monthly TCO per Seat On-Premises and Hosted Microsoft Exchange

 ABOUT THIS WHITE PAPER